spack/spack/lib/spack/docs/build_systems/intelpackage.rst

   integrate a specific ``gcc`` version via compiler flag environment variables or (hopefully not) via a sneaky extra ``PATH`` addition.

+.. tip:: Visit section `Selecting Intel Compilers`_ to learn how to tell Spack to use the newly configured compilers.

 ^^^^^^^^^^^^^^^^^^^^^^
 Integrating libraries